slep2-0/WindowsRootkit/README.md

 ![STABLE](https://img.shields.io/badge/Status-STABLE-darkgreen?style=for-the-badge)

+**Project is not currently updated, as I keep my focus on my operating system currently, but you are still welcome to create issues, they will be responded to**

 This project implements a Windows kernel-mode rootkit compatible with Windows XP, 7, 10, and 11.
 It provides core features for process and driver manipulation.
 Use this only in controlled, ethical penetration-testing environments (e.g., virtual machines).

 Windows XP Support is limited to an extent -- I don't think kernel callbacks were a thing, I'm sure the process elevation and process hiding works though. - Kernel structures change with every update, especially major windows updates, like XP -> 7 -> 10 -> 11.
 (All though 11 is closely resembling 10 as technically its the same kernel)